← All stories

 🦋 Butterfly🐜 Ant🏛️ Aesop

-Piku, the quick little ant of the flower garden, is sure no one's as nimble as he is.
+The quick little ant of the flower garden is sure no one's as nimble as he is.
 Spotting a slow caterpillar, he teases it — “You can't even cross one leaf!”
-But days later that caterpillar breaks from its shell as a shimmering butterfly and lifts into the sky — where Piku can never follow.
-The beloved Aesop fable, retold fresh in Bangla.
+But days later that caterpillar breaks from its shell as a shimmering butterfly and lifts into the sky — where the ant can never follow.
+The beloved Aesop fable.
 Only on Phulpakhi.

 Scroll down — let the story begin…